-You can apply for your licence by attending a Roads and Maritime Service Centre in person or by mailing the documentation to the address detailed on the Licence Aplication Form.
-When the required supporting documents and payment of the licence are received and processed by Roads and Maritime will issue the licence.
+You can apply for your licence by attending a Roads and Maritime Service Centre in person or by mailing your licence will be issued.
 NOTE: Young adult applicants must be accompanied by a parent or legal guardian who must provide acceptable proof of identity.

 - General boat driving licence (GBL)